joel-g/animal-facts-bot/README.md

 Check the open issues to claim a listed animal, or come up with your own.
 Be sure to also check currently open pull requests to make sure you don't duplicate someone else's work.

-        Due to Hacktoberfests pull requests are coming in fast!
+        Due to Hacktoberfest pull requests are coming in fast!
 Comment on an issue you are going to work on - and also check open pull requests before you do work someone else has already done.

 Steps:
 * Fork/clone the repo